42Shawn/yuzhang.io/index.md

 address: 15 Yemen Road, Yemen

 ## BIO
-Yuzhang is currently a Ph.D. student in the Department of Computer Science at Illinois Institute of Technology (IIT), mentored by Prof. [Yan Yan](https://tomyan555.github.io/).
+Yuzhang is currently a Ph.D. freshman in the Department of Computer Science at Illinois Institute of Technology (IIT), mentored by Prof. [Yan Yan](https://tomyan555.github.io/).
 Before IIT, he was a research assistant at Shandong University and HKUST under the supervision of Prof. [Liqiang Nie](https://liqiangnie.github.io/index.html) and Prof. [Dan Xu](https://www.danxurgb.net/), respectively.
-He got his bachelor degrees in Mathematics and Economics (dual degree) and did research with Prof. [Xiliang lv](http://xllv.whu.edu.cn/) at Wuhan University.
+He got his bachelor degrees in Mathematics and Economics (dual degrees) and did research with Prof. [Xiliang lv](http://xllv.whu.edu.cn/) at Wuhan University.
 His research focuses on the neural network compression and multitask learning.

 Besides research, he is a contract photographer for the Shutterstock Images and the Getty Images, and here is his [portfolio](https://500px.com.cn/shang).